PrincetonUniversity/3dunet/README.md

 ## Installation:

-**Suggest you make an environment (in python 3+) for installing the following dependencies**
+**Make an environment (in python 3+) and install following dependencies**

 `conda create -n 3dunet python=3.5`

-`pip install numpy scipy h5py matplotlib scikit-image cython torch torchvision (make sure it is torch 0.4+)`
+`pip install numpy scipy h5py matplotlib scikit-image cython torch torchvision` (make sure it is torch 0.4+)

 `pip install tifffile tensorboardX`

 If installing (locally) on a linux machine, make sure you have all the boost libraries (important for working with torms3's DataTools):

 `sudo apt-get install libboost-all-dev` (this can take time)

+Clone the necessary C++ extension scripts for working with DataProvider3:

 `git clone https://github.com/torms3/DataTools.git`